nomasters/handshake/design-docs/handshake-core.md

 - the primary key will be the key used to encrypted and decrypt all data locally in the app on the device.
 - the secondary key is used for the durress storage

-The user will not interact with this key directly, instead the user will generate a passcode (most likely 16 digts) that will generate a hash that will be used for a secretbox storage of the key.
+The user will not interact with this key directly, instead the user will generate a passcode (most likely 16 digts) that will generate an argon2 key that will be used for a secretbox (salsa20 + poly1305) storage of the key.

 This way, the user can change the password for either the primary or secondary key and the only thing that needs to be re-encrypted is the key locker, not all the encrypted data.

 This doesn't mean that the primary key couldn't be changed, but it does mean that such a change would require quite a bit more work, potentially.
 There would need to be a change, update, and rollback pattern for failed attempts.
-This would have to be a `stop the world` opreration in that no changes to any of the data should be allowed to happen while such a change happens.
+This would have to be a `stop the world` operation in that no changes to any of the data should be allowed to happen while such a change happens.

 ## Explorations in chat construction